hpcaitech/Open-Sora/tools/datasets/README.md

 pip install lingua-language-detector
 ```

-### Usage
+### Basic Usage

 You can use the following commands to process the CSV files.
-The output csv file will be saved in the same directory as the input csv file, with different suffixes indicating the processing method.
+The output csv file will be saved in the same directory as the input csv file, with different suffixes indicating the processed method.

 ```bash
 # csvutil takes multiple CSV files as input and merge them into one CSV file